nkeim/ipynb-starterkit/README.txt

 but offer a shortcut to getting started with the Notebook interface, once you've installed a suitable Python distribution.

+If you're not on a Mac, check out the ipnblaunch.py script.

 Installation
 ------------